madhu221b/uva-dl2-team11/blogpost.md

 ### 3.5 Qualitative investigation of graph characteristics

-### 3.6 Does rewiring the graph to remove bottlenecks improve performance?

 Plan:
 * can prove that oversquashing is a problem based on the application of a problem that is designed to fix oversquashing.